16 July 2018

-An enterprising 18-year-old has won top prize at the Making Business Happen Awards, held at the University of South Wales on Thursday July 6.
+Two enterprising teenagers won top prize at the Making Business Awards ceremony, held at the University of South Wales (USW)..

-The Awards, now in their third year, are designed to highlight young entrepreneurial talent, rewarding groups and individuals for their commitment and approach to developing an effective or innovative business idea.
-This year saw 30 entries from students across the UK.
-10 entrants were shortlisted and invited to the event.
+The Awards, now in their fourth year, are designed to highlight young entrepreneurial talent and reward groups and individuals for their commitment and approach to developing an effective or innovative business or business idea.
+This year saw many entries from across the UK; six entrants were shortlisted and invited to the event.

-In addition, all winners will receive a comprehensive business support and mentoring package from the USW Business School, as well as an award to the colleges to enable them to further their enterprise offer to students.
+In addition, all winners will get a comprehensive business support and mentoring package from the USW Business School, as well as an award to their colleges to enable them to further their enterprise offer to students.

-Speaking after the event, Jack said: “I am really pleased to win this award and have my hard work recognised.
+Speaking after the event, George and Harry said: “We are really pleased to win this award and have our hard work recognised.

-Professor Jonathan Deacon, of USW’s Faculty of Business and Society, said: “'Making Business Happen is an example of the ethos at the South Wales Business School, whereby we aim to not just teach business, but encourage and more importantly support it too.
+Professor Jonathan Deacon, of USW’s Faculty of Business and Society, said: “Making Business Happen is an example of the ethos at the Business School, whereby we aim to not just teach business but encourage and, more importantly, support it.

-“Hosted by USW Exchange, the centre for developing skills and business support at the University of South Wales, the awards are a national recognition of entrepreneurial thinking.
+“Hosted by USW Exchange, USW’s centre for developing skills and business support, the awards are a national recognition of entrepreneurial thinking.

 “This year’s finalists have all demonstrated creativity and innovation in business.
-Jack is a shining example of entrepreneurial spirit.
-The judges were impressed with Jack’s business planning detail and the clear financial success he has had so far.
+George and Harry are a shining example of entrepreneurial spirit.
+The judges were impressed with their business planning detail and clear vision to adapt old and new technology for the end user.

 “The entries just get better and better.”